department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 ## VET TEC training providers

-**Note:** A program is considered "preferred" if the training facility agrees to refund tuition and fees if a student doesn't find meaningful employment within 180 days of completing the program.
+See your options for training providers listed below.
+A provider is considered "preferred" if the training facility agrees to refund tuition and fees if a student doesn't find meaningful employment within 180 days of completing the program.

 | **Provider name** | **Address** | **Program name** | **Program length** | **Type of training** | **Preferred training provider** |
 |---|---|---|---|---|---|